Russia expels 2 German diplomats over Berlin park assassination | DW | 20.12.2021

 A court in the German capital last week sentenced a Russian national, Vadim Krasikov, to live in prison over shooting and killing a man in August 2019.

-The victim was an ethnic Chechen of Georgian nationality, who was shot dead at point-blank range in broad daylight in Berlin.
+The 40-year-old victim was an ethnic Chechen of Georgian nationality, who was shot dead at point-blank range in broad daylight in Berlin's Kleiner Tiergarten park.
 The gunman was arrested later that day.

+Prosecutors had argued that the gunman was acting on orders from Russia's state security agency, the FSB.

+In handing down the sentence last week, Judge Olaf Arnoldi ruled that the murder was an act of "retaliation" against the victim for being a Kremlin opponent.

 rs/aw (Reuters, AFP)